 A website posting says that by 1936, Heimach had moved to Florida where he operated a barbecue stand.
-In 1938 he divorced his wife, Esther, and was soon remarried, to Donnie C. Moore, who survived him when he died at Fort Myers on June 1, 1973.
+In 1938 he divorced his wife, Esther, and was soon remarried, to Donnie C. Moore, who survived him when he died, at age 72, at Fort Myers on June 1, 1973.
 He’s said to have kept playing baseball, though not in Organized Ball, through 1939 and managed the Miami Beach baseball team in 1940.
 Soon afterward he joined the Miami Beach Police Department – one notable arrest made the newspapers, when he pinched a drunk for creating a disturbance.
 The man arrested turned out to be a baseball umpire.
 Heimach retired from the department after 20 years of service.
 In 1990, some 17 years after his death, he was elected to the South Jersey Baseball Hall of Fame.

 In addition to the sources noted in this biography, the author also accessed Heimach’s player file from the National Baseball Hall of Fame, the online SABR Encyclopedia, the Encyclopedia of Minor League Baseball, Retrosheet.org, and Baseball-Reference.com.

 John Drohan newspaper article in Heimach’s player file at the Hall of Fame